All Weekend, Every Weekend. On C-SPAN3.

 University of Michigan professor David Hancock talks about Edward Bernays and the rise of corporate public relations.

-In this class, Florida Atlantic University Holocaust Studies Chair Alan Berger discusses Art Spiegelman’s graphic novel “Maus,” which depicts the author’s relationship with his father, a Holocaust survivor.
-Speigelman composed his work not only from conversations with his father, but from reading Holocaust survivor accounts and studying artwork by concentration camp prisoners.
-Florida Atlantic University is in Boca Raton.
+Florida Atlantic University Holocaust Studies Chair Alan Berger talks about Art Spiegelman's graphic novel [Maus], which depicts Spiegelman's relationship with his father, a Holocaust survivor.

 - Using iTunes